Blog / Standards Integration

 Where:

-• SCF: Sequence Complexity Factor (path length, parallel groups, velocity variance)
+• SCF: Sequence Complexity Factor — reduces LEF based on path length, parallel groups, and velocity variance

-• CTM: Compound Threat Multipliers (parallel execution synergies)
+• CTM: Compound Threat Multipliers — synergy/interference factors for parallel cluster execution

-• PVA: Path Variance Analysis (alternative attack routes)
+• PVA: Path Variance Analysis — weighted aggregation across alternative attack routes

-• VWCE: Velocity-Weighted Control Effectiveness (per-transition control viability)
+• VWCE: Velocity-Weighted Control Effectiveness — per-transition control viability (base_effectiveness × vc_applicability)

 References